openenergysolutions/openfmb.docs/docs/adapter/native-plugins/nats.md

 # NATS

-[NATS](https://nats.io/) is a lightweight messaging protocol that can used can be used to publish/suscribe OpenFMB profiles to/from a NATS broker.
+[NATS](https://nats.io/) is a lightweight messaging protocol that can used can be used to publish/suscribe OpenFMB profiles to/from a NATS server.

 NATS uses the a topic hierarchy delimited by periods.
 Within the context of OpenFMB, the topic name takes the follwing form: